 Axl Rose stories are the stuff of rock and roll legend.
 The lead singer of Guns N' Roses has led such a colorful life even his roadies got in on the action, as evidenced by Axl Rose roadie stories circling the globe.
-Whether he's starting random fights, walking off stage in the middle of concerts, murdering winged creatures with shotguns, or showing up hours late for commitments, all the crazy Axl Rose stories you're heard are true, and completely insane.
+Whether he's starting random fights, walking off stage in the middle of concerts, felling winged creatures with shotguns, or showing up hours late for commitments, all the crazy Axl Rose stories you've heard are true, and completely insane.

 Frontman Axl Rose, who was born William Bruce Rose on February 6, 1962 in Lafayette, Indiana, announced himself as a volatile presence as soon as GnR's worldwide dominance began; a new bizarre Axl Rose scandal seemed to emerge every week.
 The volatility of the band as a whole, and its individual members, added to the excitement of their music and shows.
 The self-destructive energy Axl channeled into his music led him to the top, and kept him from staying there.

 The Axl Rose weird stories on this list demonstrate his unpredictable mood swings; several tales of Axl Rose fights pit him against other celebrities.
-Even true fans may be surprised at these crazy stories about one very crazy rock star.
+Even true fans may be surprised at these crazy stories about one very wild rock star.

 He Sent A Roadie Overseas To Fetch A Jacket